openpnp/openpnp/Backlash-Compensation.md

 ## Backlash Offset Calibration

 **Note**, newer versions of OpenPnP provide [automatic Backlash calibration using Issues & Solutions](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-backlash-compensation).
-The following is only left for those that prefer a manual recipe.

 ![Backlash Calibration](https://user-images.githubusercontent.com/9963310/130323847-1a5ccfe6-072d-4f73-a64e-378749d936c7.png)

-To determine the **Backlash Offset** for your X or Y axis, proceed as follows:
+The following is only left for those that prefer a manual recipe.To determine the **Backlash Offset** for your X or Y axis, proceed as follows:

 1. Move your down-looking camera to a location where you can precisely see even the tiniest moves (example: the homing fiducial).
 2. Set the Camera View to **Highest Quality (best scale)** (in the context menu) and zoom in using the scroll wheel of your mouse.